 - (1) On March 18, 1996, the Company purchased Hub Chicago in a stock-for-stock acquisition through the issuance of 1,000,000 shares of Class A Common Stock and 662,296 shares of Class B Common Stock.
 The acquisition of Hub Chicago has been accounted for using a method similar to the pooling of interests method of accounting and has been included in all periods presented on a historical cost basis.
 Concurrent with the acquisition of Hub Chicago, the Company completed the initial public offering of 4,261,250 shares of Class A Common Stock, with net proceeds to the Company of approximately \$52,945,000.
 Concurrent with the initial public offering, the Company acquired with cash a controlling interest in each of the 27 Hub Partnerships.
 On May 2, 1996, the Company acquired the rights to service the customers of APLDDS. - (2) Prior to March 18, 1996, the Company was an S corporation and was not subject to federal corporate income taxes.
 On March 18, 1996, the Company changed its status from an S corporation to a C corporation.
 The statement of operations data reflects a pro forma provision for income taxes as if the Company were subject to federal and state corporate income taxes for all periods presented.
-The pro forma provision reflects a combined federal and state tax rate of 40%. - (3) Approximately \$43,145,000, the net proceeds from the Offering, at an assumed offering price of \$33.875 per share, together with approximately \$16,234,000 in bank borrowings, will be used by the Company to purchase the limited partnership interests in Hub Los Angeles and Hub Golden Gate.
+The pro forma provision reflects a combined federal and state tax rate of 40%. - (3) The Company will use all of the net proceeds from the Offering, together with approximately \$11,769,000 in bank borrowings, to purchase the limited partnership interests in Hub Los Angeles and Hub Golden Gate.
 The purchase of the minority interests would have resulted in goodwill of approximately \$59,379,000.